walmartlabs/lacinia-pedestal/README.md

 # pedestal-lacinia

-A Clojure library designed to ... well, that part is up to you.
+A library that adds the Pedestal underpinnings needed when exposing [Lacinia](https://github.com/walmartlabs/lacinia) as an HTTP endpoint.

 ## Usage

-FIXME
+For a basic Pedestal server, simply supply a compiled Lacinia schema to the `com.walmart.lacinia.pedestal/pedestal-server` function to generate a server, then invoke `io.pedestal.http/start`.

+Lacinia will handle GET and POST requests at the `/graphql` endpoint.

+When the `:graphiql` option is supplied, then a [GraphiQL](https://github.com/graphql/graphiql) IDE will be available at `/`.

 ## License

-Copyright © 2017 FIXME
+Copyright © 2017 Walmart

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the Apache Software License 2.0.